jedi-academy/learn-4850/data/labs/lab01.md

 ## Lab Goals

-This lab applies the techniques from the seminar 01, to build your own XML document.
+This lab applies the techniques from seminar 01, to build your own XML document.

 The value to this exercise is the lab feedback about the design